dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  After all is said and done - more is said than done.
+  Once you get used to thinking about Unit Tests as you write code, you tend to write code in nice tight modular pieces.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1661 days)
+## 🌟 Experiences (1662 days)

 ### 🧮 Programming languages